amadeus4dev/data-collection/data/pois.md

+# Destination Content testing coordinates

-# Points of Interest & Safe Places Testing Data
+The following cities are supported by Points of Interest, Safe Places and Tours and Activities under Testing environment.

 ## Bangalore